-Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency □ Weekly

-☒ Operating Agency Monthly

-☐ Sub-State Entity ⊠ Quarterly

-Other Specify: ★ Annually

-☐ Continuously and Ongoing

-Other Specify:

-c.
-Timelines When the State does not have all elements of the Quality I methods for discovery and remediation related to the assur No Yes

-Please provide a detailed strategy for assuring Qualification strategies, and the parties responsible for its operation g identified

-pendix C: Participant Services
+□ State Medicaid Agency □ Weekly ☑ Operating Agency □ Monthly □ Sub-State Entity ☑ Quarterly □ Other Specify: □ Annually □ Continuously and Ongoing □ Other Specify: Responsible Party(check each that ap pplies): Frequency of data aggregation and analysis (check each that applies): □ Sub-State Entity ☑ Quarterly □ Other Specify: □ Annually □ Continuously and Ongoing □ Other State Medicaid Agency □ Weekly Other Specify: Annually Continuously and Ongoing Other ◯ Operating Agency Monthly Specify: Annually Continuously and Ongoing Other ☐ Sub-State Entity ⊠ Quarterly Other Annually ☐ Continuously and Ongoing Specify: Specify: c.
+Timelines When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Qualified Providers that are currently non-operational No Yes When the State does not have all elements of the methods for discovery and remediation related to No - , , , , , , , , , , , , , , , , , , , Please provide a detailed strategy for assuring Qualified Providers, the specific timeline for implementing identified strategies, and the parties responsible for its operation. pendix C: Participant Services